 A gantry crane is a wonderful piece of equipment for so many applications.
-One drawback sometimes mentioned for them is the load must be between the 2 legs.
-Sometimes that’s not convenient, so we use something like an engine hoist to reach.
-Hoists also have limitations, so in certain situations, the Beam Clamps can change a gantry crane into a cantilever.
-It is very important to understand the limitations and potential safety issues, but it is possible.
+One drawback is the load must be between the 2 legs.
+Sometimes that’s not convenient, so we have to use an engine hoist (or other style crane) to reach.
+Hoists also have limitations, so in certain situations, these new Beam Clamps can change a gantry crane into a cantilever.
+It is very important to understand the limitations and potential crane safety issues, but it is possible.

 To hang something from an I-Beam in a non-permanent way, just fasten it to a plate, then clamp it to the beam.
 The I-Beam Connector Clamps will hold it in place, yet it is easy to move or removed the plate later.